 How is the cause of an acute cough diagnosed?

 Your child's healthcare provider will examine your child and listen to his or her lungs.
 Tell the provider if your child has coughed up any mucus, or has a fever or shortness of breath.
 Also tell the provider what makes your child's cough better or worse.
 Depending on your child's symptoms, he or she may need a chest x-ray.
 A sample of your child's mucus may be collected and tested for infection.

 How is an acute cough treated?

-An acute cough usually goes away on its own within 3 to 4 weeks.
-Your child may need medicine to treat allergies or decrease swelling in his airways.
-If your child has a bacterial infection, he may need antibiotics.
+An acute cough usually goes away on its own.
+Your child may need medicine to stop the cough.
+He or she may also need medicine to decrease swelling or help open his or her airways.
+Medicine may also be given to help your child cough up mucus.
+If your child has an infection caused by bacteria, he or she may need antibiotics.
 Do not give cough and cold medicine to a child younger than 4 years.
 Talk to your healthcare provider before you give cold and cough medicine to a child older than 4 years.

 - Your child is breathing fast: